WokLibCodeClub/LetterA/Step6-rectangles/README.md

 Because our code will be constantly updating the x and y coordinates of the Rectangle it really doesn't matter what values you put in for the first and second numbers when you create the new Rectangle variable.
 These will be updated before the rectangle ever gets drawn.

 Look at the Python code [rect1.py](rect1.py) which is included in this step.
 This code creates a rectangle object, and draws it in the centre of the window.
 It allows the rectangle to be moved by pressing the arrow keys but the code prevents the rectangle going outside the window.
-This code is really similar to the code for moving letter A.
+This code is really similar to the code for moving letter A. The main difference is that for letter A we set the x and y coordinates in function draw.
+But for a rectangle Pygame Zero works slightly differently, and we have to set the x and y coordinates in function update.

 Challenge
 =========
-Edit the Python code rect1.py to make a second rectangle controlled by four keys at the left end of the keyboard.
-This is exactly what you did for a second letter in step 5, so the steps will be almost exactly the same.
+If you would like some practice in coding edit the Python code rect1.py to add a second rectangle variable with its movement controlled by four keys at the left end of the keyboard.
+This is almost exactly what you did to add a second letter in step 5, so a lot of the steps will be almost exactly the same.

+If you don't need the extra practice you can look at the code [rect2.py](rect2.py) which is included in this step.
+This code creates two rectangles and allows them to be moved with different keys.

+Have a look at the last two lines of function draw in this code: these two lines draw some text on the screen to give instructions to the players.
+These lines of text are deleted and redrawn every time Pygame Zero runs the update and draw functions, but since they are always drawn in exactly the same place it looks as if they are constantly on the screen.